d3rpp/tgs-crew-creator/README.txt

 ```bash
 npm run watch
 ```

-**note**
-This compilation process requires:
-1. php to be installed, this is used as a web server
-2. port 1234 to be open
-it will build without these but the watch server requires both of these conditions

 this will run the compiler in watch mode, any changes will be reflected immediately

 **NOTE:** this will only work for MacOS and Linux, if you use windows, run `./.compile.bat` (untested)